 There was a light at Stratford Point long before a formal lighthouse was built.
-Tradition holds that in the beginning, a bonfire was lit at the point when a boat was expected on a foggy night.
-Later, wood was kept burning in an iron basket attached to a pole.
-After congress allocated $4,000 on March 3, 1821, four acres of land were purchased from Betsy Walker, and a 28-foot wooden octagonal lighthouse was built under the direction of Judson Curtis.
-Only the third light station erected on Long Island Sound, it was established in 1822 and consisted of the octagonal tower, with its sides painted alternately black and white, attached to a one-and-a-half-story keeper’s quarters.
+Tradition holds that in colonial times a bonfire was lit at the point when a boat was expected on a foggy night, and later, wood was kept burning in an iron basket attached to a pole.
+After congress allocated $4,000 on March 3, 1821, four acres of land were purchased on Stratford Point from Betsy Walker, and a twenty-eight-foot wooden octagonal lighthouse was built under the direction of Judson Curtis.
+Just the third light station erected on Long Island Sound, Stratford Point Lighthouse was established in 1822 and consisted of the octagonal tower, with its sides painted alternately black and white, attached to a one-and-a-half-story keeper’s quarters.

 After more than a decade of annual requests for funds to improve Stratford Point Lighthouse, Congress finally appropriated the necessary money in 1880, and work soon began on a new dwelling and tower.
-A forty-foot-tall, brick-lined, cast-iron tower was erected on the point, along with a new fog bell, and a two-story, eight-room dwelling.
-The all-white tower, which housed a revolving third-order Fresnel lens in its decagonal lantern room, was given the distinctive marking of a red band around its middle.
+A forty-foot-tall, brick-lined, cast-iron tower was erected on the point, along with a new fog bell tower and a two-story, eight-room dwelling.
+The all-white tower, which housed a revolving third-order Fresnel lens in its decagonal lantern room, was given the distinctive marking of a reddish-brown band around its middle on May 15, 1899.
 A fourth-order Fresnel lens revolving in a bed of mercury replaced the third-order lens in 1906.
-The tower over the years has been a magnet for lightning, taking several strikes and grounding them in the concrete foundation.
+Over the years, the tower has been a magnet for lightning, taking several strikes and grounding them in its concrete foundation.

-Another improvement came in 1911, with the installation of a siren fog horn.
-The bell tower was removed and replaced with a building used to house the two engines needed to operate the small air compressor.
+Another improvement to the station came in 1911, with the installation of a compressed-air fog siren.
+The bell tower was removed during the work and replaced with a brick building used to house the two engines needed to operate the siren’s air compressor.

-The light was automated in 1969 with a modern beacon.
-The lantern room was removed and the tower was sadly beheaded.
-The lantern was put on display at Boothe Memorial Park in Stratford.
-To prevent vandalism, the dwelling was restored and occupied by a Coast Guard family in 1982.
-In 1990, with the installation of a smaller optic, the lantern was refurbished and returned to the headless tower.
+To prevent vandalism, the dwelling was restored and again occupied by the Coast Guard starting in 1982.
+In 1990, with the installation of a smaller optic, the lantern room was refurbished and returned to the headless tower.
 Also in 1990, Stratford Point Lighthouse was added to the National Register of Historic Places.

 The Coast Guard repainted the lighthouse in 2023.
 The tower’s unfailing light still guides mariners past the shifting sand bars of the mouth of the Housatonic River.
-The light station, still occupied by a Coast Guard family, is closed to the public.